Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Related work

-\paragraph{Command arbitration.} In the command arbitration paradigm an arbitrator decides which module takes control over the agent in a given state; the selected module then executes an action.
-Earlier works include GM-Sarsa \parencite{sprague_multiple-goal_2003} and Q-decomposition \parencite{russell_q-decomposition_2003}.
-More recent methods Arbi-Q \parencite{simpkins_composable_2019} and GRACIAS \parencite{gupta_action_2021} assume that the arbitrator receives a global reward signal to be maximized, enabling it to handle different scales of rewards for each of the modules.
-Furthermore, the global reward signal means that these methods can be used with off-policy as well as on-policy learning\parencite{simpkins_composable_2019}, while the authors of GM-Sarsa and Q-Decomposition originally reported performance reductions when utilizing off-policy techniques due to future actions potentially being chosen sub-optimally\parencite{sprague_multiple-goal_2003}.
+\paragraph{Command arbitration and fusion} In the command arbitration paradigm an arbitrator decides which module takes control over the agent in a given state; the selected module then executes an action.
+Earlier works include GM-Sarsa \citep{sprague_multiple-goal_2003} and Q-decomposition \citep{russell_q-decomposition_2003}.
+More recent methods Arbi-Q \citep{simpkins_composable_2019} and GRACIAS \citep{gupta_action_2021} assume that the arbitrator receives a global reward signal to be maximized, enabling it to handle different scales of rewards for each of the modules.
+Furthermore, the global reward signal means that these methods can be used with off-policy as well as on-policy learning \citep{simpkins_composable_2019}.